+- DNSSEC uses digital signatures to assure

+- Information has not been tampered with.

-- DNSSEC uses digital signatures to assure that information is correct and came from the right place. - The keys and signatures to verify the information, is stored in the DNS as well - Since DNS is a lookup system, keys can simply be looked up, like any data.
+- Originated from the right place.

+- The keys and signatures are stored in the DNS

+- Since DNS is a lookup system, keys can simply be looked up, just like any data.